 This might sound a little circular, but one measure of how well your website is working for you is if you can easily measure how well it’s working for you!

-It’s amazing how many lawyers and doctors maintain their websites without looking at the wealth of performance data available.
+It’s amazing how many lawyers and podiatrists maintain their websites without looking at the wealth of performance data available.
 Sometimes, it’s because some web companies make it tough to access those numbers.
 Sometimes, though, it’s just fear that holds people back.

 You need to know if leads are coming in from your website, and you need to be able to track your contacts and campaigns.
 You need to know how to get your website’s performance data and how to get answers on what each of those data points means for your business.
 If you can’t, then you’re just groping around in the dark!